 Subtracted Masks—Subtracted masks are made by subtracting a selection containing fewer selected pixels from one containing more selected pixels to create a new mid-tones-like selection that feathers into both lighter and darker tones surrounding the selection.
 These have long been one of my favorite ways to use luminosity masks since adjustments or painting through these subtracted selections generally maintains or improves contrast in the tones being adjusted.
 Examples of subtracted masks would be a Lights selection minus a Bright Lights selection, or a Dark Darks selection minus the Super Darks.
 In each case, the tones at the extreme end of the tonal gradient have been removed leaving a selection of off-center mid-tones.
 Subtracted selections are a great way to create customized selections to target specific tones.
 The image below shows the selected areas of the tonal spectrum for two subtracted selections.

 Saturation/Vibrance—As an image develops, changes to contrast, brightness, and color can also affect saturation.
 Saturation changes tend to accumulate during image processing and it's often useful to purposefully address saturation balance at some point to impart a more natural look to the image.
 The "Saturation/Vibrance" section provides useful tools for obtaining proper saturation balance through use of saturation and vibrance masks.
 Saturation masks select the most saturated colors in an image and vibrance masks select the least saturated colors.
 The buttons in this section actually create two levels of selection: regular and focused.
 The "focused" selections can be thought of as "ultra" selections—the focused saturation mask selects the most saturated colors in an image and the focused vibrance mask only selects the most unsaturated colors.
-The "Saturation/Vibrance" section provides two ways to adjust saturation: (1) Hue/Saturation layers with saturation and vibrance masks serving as layer masks and (2) saturation painting, which involves painting through saturation and vibrance masks that are first created on the Channels panel.
+The "Saturation/Vibrance" section provides two ways to adjust saturation: (1) Hue/Saturation layers with saturation and vibrance masks serving as layer masks and (2) saturation painting, which involves painting through saturation and vibrance masks, which are first created on the Channels panel.

 Miscellaneous—The "Miscellaneous" section of the "Actions" tab has a variety of actions that can be useful for image development.

-B/D layers—Sets up two layers that are used for luminosity painting .
+B/D layers—Sets up two layers that are used for luminosity painting.
 White paint is applied on the "Dodging" layer to lighten the image and black paint is applied on the "Burning" layer to darken the image.
 Painting through luminosity selections created in the "Creative Masking" section helps confine burning and dodging brushstrokes to specific tones.

 Orton Lights—The Orton effect blurs an image slightly and increases saturation.
 It works particularly well for light tones.
 This action creates the Orton effect for the image and then masks the effect to the light tones using a Lights luminosity mask on the layer group for the effect.
+There is a blog entry that describes this.

 Detailed Darks—This action is somewhat the opposite of the Orton Lights—it subtly increases detail in the darker tones of the image.
 This blog post describes the effect.

 Saturation Painting—This button creates the saturation painting layer and changes the default brush colors to red and gray.
+The Saturation Painting tutorial describes how this process works.

-Cloud Sharpening —This is the action for the Cloud Sharpening tutorial.
+Cloud Sharpening—This is the action for the Cloud Sharpening tutorial.

 Make-It-Glow—This is an action that imparts a glowing quality to the image.